Bank & Fin. Shares (charts)

 |Support||3500 - 3200|

-note: above charts are somewhat different because of the Dollar/Euro fluctuation but clearly sent their message!
+note: the above charts are somewhat different because of the Dollar/Euro fluctuation but clearly sent their message!

 - Important: there is a HUGE difference between COMMERCIAL BANKS and 100% RESERVE INVESTMENT BANKS like Euro Pacific.